Tobias-Fischer/microstrain_inertial-release/README.md

 If you already have MSCL installed and want to use your installed version instead of the one automatically downloaded, you can specify the location by passing the flag `-DMSCL_DIR=/usr/share/c++-mscl`

 We do our best to keep ROS-MSCL up-to-date with the latest MSCL changes, but sometimes there is a delay.
-The currently supported version of MSCL is [v62.1.2](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v62.1.2)
+The currently supported version of MSCL is [v62.0.0](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v62.0.0)

 #### Building from source
-1. Install ROS and create a workspace: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+1. Install ROS2 and create a workspace: [Configuring Your ROS2 Environment](https://docs.ros.org/en/foxy/Tutorials/Configuring-ROS2-Environment.html)

-2. Move the entire microstrain_inertial folder (microstrain_inertial_driver, microstrain_inertial_msgs , and microstrain_common for just source) to the your_workspace/src directory.
+2. Move the entire ROS-MSCL folder (microstrain_inertial_driver, microstrain_inertial_msgs , and microstrain_common for just source) to the your_workspace/src directory.

 3. Locate and register the ros_mscl package: `rospack find microstrain_inertial_driver`

 4. Build your workspace:

         cd ~/your_workspace
-        catkin_make
+        colcon build
-        source ~/your_workspace/devel/setup.bash
+        source ~/your_workspace/install/setup.bash
    The source command may need to be run in each terminal prior to launching a ROS node.
 #### Launch the node and publish data
 The following command will launch the driver.
 Keep in mind each instance needs to be run in a separate terminal.

-        roslaunch microstrain_inertial_driver microstrain.launch
-Optional launch parameters:
-- name: namespace the node will publish messages to, default: gx5
-- port: serial port name to connect to the device over, default: /dev/ttyACM0
-- baudrate: baud rate to open the connection with, default: 115200
-- imu_rate: sample rate for IMU data (hz), default: 100
-- debug: output debug info? default: false
-- diagnostics: output diagnostic info? default: true
+        ros2 launch microstrain_inertial_driver microstrain_launch.py

+This driver is implemented as a lifecycle node.
+Upon running, the node will be in the unconfigured state and no interaction has occurred with the device.
+The node must be transitioned as follows for data to be available:

+- transition to configure state:

+    ros2 lifecycle set /gx5/microstrain_inertial_driver_node configure

+- transition to active state:

+    ros2 lifecycle set /gx5/microstrain_inertial_driver_node activate

+You can stop data from streaming by putting the device into the "deactivate" state.
+Both the "cleanup" and "shutdown" states will disconnect from the device and close the raw data log file (if enabled.)

 To check published topics:

-    rostopic list
+    ros2 topic list

 **Example**: Connect to and publish data from two devices simultaneously
 In two different terminals:

-    roslaunch microstrain_inertial_driver microstrain.launch name:=sensor1234
+    ros2 launch microstrain_inertial_driver microstrain.launch name:=sensor1234

-    roslaunch microstrain_inertial_driver microstrain.launch name:=bestSensor port:=/dev/ttyACM1
+    ros2 launch microstrain_inertial_driver microstrain.launch name:=bestSensor port:=/dev/ttyACM1
 This will launch two nodes that publish data to different namespaces:
 - sensor1234, connected over port: /dev/ttyACM0
 - bestSensor, connected over port: /dev/ttyACM1